fjulian/kdl_parser/README.md

   - [x] Add argparser
   - [x] Look again at check_grasp function.
 Seems like it would also say that an object is grasped if the gripper is just open.
   - [x] Change the robot arm transition.
 Doesn't necessarily need to be cartesian in all cases.
 Maybe this reduces the twitching.
+  - [x] Add navigation to the whole system

 ## Setup Instructions